Help for Small and Medium Enterprises

 The Office of Small and Medium Enterprises (OSME) in Public Services and Procurement Canada (PSPC) advocates on behalf of SMEs and encourages their participation in federal government procurement.

-How does Office of Small and Medium Enterprises assist Small and medium enterprises?
+How does the Office of Small and Medium Enterprises assist small and medium enterprises?

 OSME assists SMEs in better understanding how the government buys goods and services by raising awareness of opportunities and by providing the following information services: